Civil, Environmental, and Architectural Engineering

 The department admits for all semesters.
-Applicants with baccalaureate degrees in engineering are expected to have undergraduate grade-point averages of 3.0 or higher on a 4.0 scale for regular admission to a master’s program.
+Applicants with baccalaureate degrees in engineering are expected to have undergraduate grade-point average of 3.0 or higher on a 4.0 scale for regular admission to a master’s program.
 An undergraduate grade-point average of 3.3 or higher is expected for applicants with baccalaureate degrees in other fields.
 Applicants with slightly lower grade-point averages may be admitted on provisional status.
-Applicants for full-time graduate study must sbmit GRE exam scores.
+For full-time graduate study, applicants must submit GRE exam scores.
 The Test of English as a Foreign Language is required for international applicants.
 Applicants should take the GRE and TOEFL examinations as early as possible to meet the application deadlines and expedite the admission process.

 Graduate applications should be submitted online.